pscally1005/pscally1005.github.io/_posts/healthier-dessert/2023-03-24-double-choc-banana.markdown

 - Transfer the batter to the lined pan, and optionally top with a few extra chocolate chips<br><br>
 - <center><img src="/assets/Food/Healthier Dessert/Choc Bread/choc-bread-raw.jpg" alt="" class="instruction-image"></center><br>

 - Cover with aluminum foil, and bake at 350F for about 60 minutes.
-A toothpick should come out slightly dirty, and the internal temperature will be around 190F.
-You can also bake them as 36 mini muffins for about 15 minutes<br><br>
+A toothpick should come out slightly dirty, and the internal temperature will be around 190F<br><br>
 - <center><img src="/assets/Food/Healthier Dessert/Choc Bread/choc-bread-baked.jpg" alt="" class="instruction-image"></center><br>

+- Alternatively, you can bake these as either mini muffins (makes 40) or standard size muffins (makes 12).
+Bake at 350F until the internal temperature is around 200F, and a toothpick comes out clean.
+About 12 minutes for the mini muffins or about 22 minutes for the standard size<br><br>

 - Let cool completely in the fridge for about an hour, then slice
 ---